aptech/docs/docs/CR-cdfTruncNorm.rst

 Purpose
 ----------------
-Computes the cumulative distribution function of the
-		normal distibution over the interval from a to b.
+Computes the cumulative distribution function of the normal distibution over the interval from *a* to *b*.

 Format
 ----------------
 .. function:: cdfTruncNorm(x, a, b, mu_bar, sigma_bar)

     :param x: NxK matrix, or N-dimensional array.
     :type x: Scalar